pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 [^2]: @DescartesWasWrong2017
 [^3]: In the story _On Having No Head_ D.E.
 Harding describes the realization that one can never experience their own head, because the most important sensual organs are embedded in it.
 I don’t remember where I read it, but there is an argument that the reason we place consciousness in the brain is because we mostly experience the world from the position of our head.
 [^4]: @zarkadakesOurOwnImage2016 p.189
-[^5]: The simulation argument was first proposed by Nick Bostrom, where he argues that if we were able to create realistic simulated minds and worlds in the future, it is likely that we already live in a simulation. [@bostromAreYouLiving2001] The theory was
+[^5]: The simulation argument was first proposed by Nick Bostrom.
+He argues that if we were able to create realistic simulated minds and worlds in the future it is likely that we already live in a simulation. [@bostromAreYouLiving2001] The theory was
 [^6]: @FREEPORTANATOMIESBLACK
 [^7]: @AnatomyAISystem2018
 [^8]: Signal is an encrypted messaging app.
 See: https://www.signal.org